MaSe69/dssb/md/20_Python/pandas_10_create.md

 There are quite some reasons to not use the inplace option, see [in-pandas-is-inplace-true-considered-harmful-or-not]( https://stackoverflow.com/questions/45570984/in-pandas-is-inplace-true-considered-harmful-or-not)

  Particularly due to the importance of chaining, only the variant using the equal sign is used here.
-Unfortunately, this oftenleads to quite some cumbersome typing effort.
+Unfortunately, this often leads to quite some cumbersome typing effort.

 ## An Example to Compare Dataframes in Python and in Julia